Praveen00912/Praveen00912/README.md

 ### 🌐 My Projects

-- Lightning Protection Device using Arduino
+- Protection Device from Lightning Strike using Arduino
 - Message Scheduler using Python and Flask
 - Road Hazard Detection using Edge Intelligence
 - Daily Java Practice Programs